WINE PUB/BAR OF THE YEAR

 This Glasgow-based operation has built a strong business with the city’s student crowds, with a vibrant drinks range and a great emphasis on events.

-SPORTS PUB OF THE YEAR (Sponsored by Sky)
+BEST SPORTS PUB (Sponsored by Sky)

 Famous Three Kings, West London

 Based in West Kensington, London, the Famous Three Kings took the title for the second year on the run, after yet again impressing the judges with its dedicated approach to showcasing sport.